Edox86/HTB-Writeups/IRCWare/ircware.md

 ```

 No libc calls visible in `ltrace`. `ltrace` can only show **lib‑function** calls that pass through the dynamic linker.
-Your little 1.2 KB stub never touches libc, so the only thing `ltrace` could print is the program’s own **stdout text**.
+Our little 1.2 KB stub never touches libc, so the only thing `ltrace` could print is the program’s own **stdout text**.

 `strace` shows more: